 - Carrying out a staff training needs assessment

 - Professional development including training for volunteers and Board members

 - Developing quality assurance strategies

-- Supporting compliance with the new Incorporated Associations Act 2015 (Act) where organisations are challenged to cover the costs.
-See the Department of Commerce website for details on changes to the Act.
+- Supporting compliance with the new Associations Incorporation Act 2015 where organisations are challenged to cover the costs.
+Go to the Department of Commerce website for details on changes to this law

 - Improving your organisation’s ability to carry out fundraising activities